 b.
 Los Angeles, U.S.A., 1968

-I began photographing in grade school quite often turning my friends & crushes into subject matter.
-During the my teen years I photographed my Punk friends in a series of pregnant nude portraits shot in the subject’s personal environments.
-This work won me a scholarship to SFAI in 1989 while I was studying Women’s Studies as a Liberal Arts major at SFSU.
-I transferred & received my BFA in Photography at SFAI, while I also became involved in the Performance/Video (P/V) Department.
-I was accepted into SFAI’s P/V Dept for my MFA & began to exhibit my video works internationally, but all this halted when I fell seriously ill from a toxic exposure & developed a serious autoimmune disease.
-I documented stages of this experience in several bodies of works, framing real life events as performances.
-Subsequent to my decade long recovery I began again to exhibit.
+Clark began photographing in grade school.
+She made still lifes with objects referencing the era and she also turned her friends into subject matter.
+During her teen years she photographed her Punk friends in a series of pregnant nude portraits shot in their homes.
+This work won her a scholarship to SFAI in 1989, while studying as a Liberal Arts major at SFSU.
+She received her BFA in Photography at SFAI and was accepted into SFAI’s P/V Department for her MFA and began to exhibit her video works internationally.
+All this halted when she fell seriously ill from a toxic exposure which progressed into an autoimmune disease.
+She documented the stages of this experience in several bodies of works, framing real life events as performances which speak to the global ramifications of a personal circumstance.
+Subsequent to her decade long recovery she began exhibiting again.

 ANNOUNCEMENT FOR THE SOLO SHOW AT KROWSWORK GALLERY